sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 - _getStartHours_ and _getEndHours_ return a list of timepoints that are displayed as the booking's possible start and end moments, respectively.
 They both use the same helper function _getSharpHours_
-- _getSharpHours_, in turn, by default retrieves the sharp hours that exist within the availability time slot.
-It uses the _findBookingUnitBoundaries_ function, which is a recursive function that checks whether the current boundary (e.g. sharp hour) passed to it falls within the availability time slot.
+- _getSharpHours_ retrieves the sharp hours that exist within the availability time slot.
+It uses the _findBookingUnitBoundaries_ function.
+- _findBookingUnitBoundaries_ is a recursive function that checks whether the current boundary (e.g. sharp hour) passed to it falls within the availability time slot.
   - If the current boundary is within the availability time slot, the function calls itself with the next boundary and cumulates the boundary results into an array.
   - If the current boundary does not fall within the availability time slot, the function returns the cumulated results from the previous iterations.
-- _findBookingUnitBoundaries_ takes a _nextBoundaryFn_ parameter that it
+  - _findBookingUnitBoundaries_ takes a _nextBoundaryFn_ parameter that
-  uses to determine the next boundary value to pass to itself.
+    it uses to determine the next boundary value to pass to itself.
-- the function passed to _findBookingUnitBoundaries_ as _nextBoundaryFn_
+- the function passed as _nextBoundaryFn_ by default is _findNextBoundary_.
-  by default is _findNextBoundary_, which is what we need to modify first.
 The _findNextBoundary_ function increments the current boundary by a predefined value.

 ```js
 export const findNextBoundary = (timeZone, currentMomentOrDate) =>